What Companies Really Mean by

 Required reading for CISOs scoping programs, hiring managers writing requisitions, recruiters sourcing candidates, and practitioners navigating a discipline being defined in real time.

 A new security discipline is being staffed before it has been defined.
 AI Security Engineering has crossed from experimentation into institutional demand — but the organizational infrastructure required to absorb that demand is running years behind.
 This report documents the gap between what companies say they need and what the market can actually deliver, drawn from 293,846+ job descriptions, direct practitioner surveys, academic research, open-source builder activity, industry media coverage, and vulnerability intelligence.
-Across seven independent signal layers, the conclusion is the same.
+Across the report's independent signal layers, the conclusion is the same.

 Five numbers that define the 2026 market

-Number What it means What this means for your next hire
+What this means for your next hire

-290× Growth in AI security hiring from 2022 to 2026.
+Growth in AI security hiring from 2022 to 2026.
 Every position is calibrated for senior experience in a discipline that did not exist four years ago.
-Every experienced AI security candidate has 2–4 competing offers right now.
-Scoped single-domain roles close 2–3× faster than chimera specs.
-Over-scoped roles sit open.

-39:1 Legacy compliance frameworks (GDPR, HIPAA, SOC 2) vs AI-native governance frameworks (NIST AI RMF, EU AI Act, ISO 42001) in hiring language.
-The compliance reflex is structural, not incidental.
 Your JD is almost certainly calibrated for a compliance program manager, not an AI security engineer.
 If it mentions GDPR but not NIST AI RMF, you're hiring the wrong profile.

-8:1 Traditional security tool vocabulary (detection, SIEM, AppSec scanners) vs AI-native evaluation and observability tools in the same hiring corpus.
+Traditional security tool vocabulary (detection, SIEM, AppSec scanners) vs AI-native evaluation and observability tools in the same hiring corpus.
 The tooling stack is calibrated for compliance audit, not AI behavioral risk.
-If your JD requires Splunk but not LangSmith, you're screening for infrastructure security, not AI behavioral risk.
-You will select for the wrong profile.

-0.24% Share of all 2026 postings that contain agentic attack surface language (prompt injection, function calling, tool calling).
-Agentic deployments are at scale; agentic security hiring is at near-zero.
 If you've shipped an AI agent, you have agentic security exposure right now.
 The hire you need doesn't exist at scale in the market — fractional or contract coverage is likely the only near-term option.

-57:1 Job postings that reference agentic attack surfaces vs postings with agentic control design language.
-The market is learning the vocabulary of the problem faster than it is staffing for the solution.
 Your JD can name the risk — but hiring for the control architect who can actually solve it requires a different archetype than what most postings describe.
 See the decision tree in §04.

 The consequence of these five numbers is not subtle: companies are posting role language that implies team-shaped capability while budgeting and interviewing as if they are hiring one specialist contributor.
 The result is a hiring market defined by Chimera Specs — one salary, five professions — and a discipline being invented at the top of the org chart with almost no junior entry pathways.
 Governance language has outrun evidence language.
 Compliance vocabulary has crowded out AI-native control language.
 And the hiring market is running three years behind the deployment curve on the agentic attack surfaces that matter most.